 The ‘I’iwi (pronounced ee-EE-vee) is an endemic Hawaiian honeycreeper.
 We recently photographed this spectacular scarlet colored bird on Maui.
 It was once widely distributed throughout the Hawaiian Islands.
-Today 90% of its population is found on the big island of Hawai’i with most of the remaining population in Eastern Maui and Kaua’i.
+The big island of Hawai’i accounts for 90% of today’s their population.
+Most of the remaining population in Eastern Maui and Kaua’i.
 Very small groups of this bird are also present on the islands of Oahu and Moloka’i but their numbers are extremely low (below 50 birds).

 The ‘I’iwi (Vestaria coccinea) has a fiery red body, black wings and tail.
 The wings have a contrasting white patch on the inner secondaries but lacks the white undertail-coverts and lower abdomen of the ‘Apapane (a similar Hawaiian honeycreeper).
 This species has evolved a long, decurved, salmon-colored bill for collecting nectar from the native flowers (primarily Hawaiian lobelioids).
 The similar ‘Apapane has a shorter, less curved, black bill.
 Although the sexes of the ‘I’iwi are monomorphic (look the same) the male is slightly larger (~10%).
 Their average size is about 6 inches long and they weigh about 18 grams.